Our research

 Artificial intelligence-based and data-driven solutions for mining equipment utilisation

-This program is focusing on artificial intelligence-based and data-driven application for improving overall equipment effectiveness with the combination of mine automation, smart drilling technologies, smart sensors, and big data analytics.
+This program focuses on artificial intelligence-based and data-driven applications for improving overall equipment effectiveness with the combination of mine automation, smart drilling technologies, smart sensors, and big data analytics.

 Key researchers and partners